 - A fever of 99 to 100 °F (37.2 to 37.8 °C)

-You can take loratadine (Claritin®) the day before you start your injections.
-This will help prevent or lessen some of the side effects.
-You can also take regular or extra strength acetaminophen (Tylenol®) as needed.
+You can take regular or extra strength acetaminophen (Tylenol®) as needed.
 Don’t take nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil® and Motrin®) and naproxen (Aleve®).
 These medications can cause bleeding.

-If loratadine and acetaminophen don’t help, tell your healthcare provider.
+If acetaminophen doesn’t help, tell your healthcare provider.
 They’ll prescribe something stronger.

 Tunneled catheter placement